 Everything You Need to Know About Winter Hiking (How to Stay Warm & Cool)

-Winter Hiking.
-You probably think of the blistering cold, high winds, and snow and ice everywhere.
-However, this isn’t quite the case.
+Winter Hiking, you probably think of the blistering cold, high winds, snow, and ice everywhere.
+Well, this isn’t quite the case.
 With the right gear, and on the right days, you’ll find that winter hiking is quite enjoyable, and at times easier than summer and fall hiking.
 So, here are some tips, tricks, recommendations, and preparations I suggest having and doing before you go.

 I have done all my winter hiking on the east coast, specifically in New York, Vermont, and New Hampshire.
 So, all my tips will fit more of these areas, where there is still a lot of snow, but not as much as out west in Colorado or Utah.
-Also, in the northeast, we get more of a wet, thick snow, compared to out west, where they get more light, powdery snow.
-Thus, these winter hiking tips will be pretty similar but a little different.
+Also, in the northeast, we get more of a wet, thick snow, compared to out west, where they get more of a light/powdery snow.
+Because of the snow difference and amount of it, winter hiking tips will vary based on location.

 This post is all about winter hiking gear, winter hiking tips, winter hiking clothes, winter hiking pants, winter hiking boots, winter hiking jacket, best places to hike in the winter, best winter hikes, how to start winter hiking, winter hiking for beginners, and more.